-Today, the car collection is nearly 300 strong.
-The base of the collection stems from the Trust’s historic beginnings as British Leyland (BL) Heritage but it now takes in smaller manufacturers such as Morgan and niche producers such as Land Rover and Jaguar, as well as the mainstream producers from the past, such as Austin and Morris.
+Today, the car collection is over 400 strong.
+The base of the collection stems from the Trust's historic beginnings as British Leyland (BL) Heritage but it now takes in smaller manufacturers such as Morgan and niche producers such as Land Rover and Jaguar, as well as the mainstream producers from the past, such as Austin and Morris.

 The Trust also works closely with the heritage arms of Britain's major car concerns, including Ford, Jaguar and Vauxhall, to bring some of their historic vehicles to the museum for visitors to enjoy.